alexpetros/unplannedobsolescence.com/content/blog/what-dynamic-typing-is-for.md

 Queries correspond to columns with known types—the programming language can infer that `events.name` is of type `SQLITE_TEXT`.
 HTML has [context-dependent escaping rules](https://cheatsheetseries.owasp.org/cheatsheets/Cross_Site_Scripting_Prevention_Cheat_Sheet.html#output-encoding)—the programming language can validate that `events.name` is being used in a valid element and escape it correctly.

-With this functionality in the compiler, if I make a database migration that would render my usage of a dependent variable in my HTML template invalid, the compiler show an error.
+With this functionality in the compiler, if I make a database migration that would render my usage of a dependent variable in my HTML template invalid, the compiler will show an error.
 All without losing the advantages of writing the expressive, interoperable, and backwards-compatible DSLs the comprise web development.

 Dynamically-typed languages show us how easy web development can be when we ditch the unnecessary abstractions.